merlab-uw/Klone/readme.md

 ## MERLab node on Klone

-Getting our repo together for documentation, problem solving, sharing tutorials related to our Klone node.s
+Getting our repo together for documentation, problem solving, sharing tutorials related to our Klone node.